niebert/DisApp/README.md

 </html>
 ```
 The example can be used to test the functions.
 The library is mainly implemented to write debugging information into console of the browser.
 This was helpful during prototyping (e.g. missing IDs or typos in IDs when these functions write dynamically to the DOM of you web site)

+## Development Tools ##
+* [JavascriptClassGenerator](https://niebert.github.io/JavascriptClassCreator/) to generate Javascript Classes in an Object Oriented Programming.
+* [Atom Editor](https://atom.io/) for editing Javascript, CSS and HTML Source Code of the Project.
+* [Javscript Minifier](http://search.cpan.org/~pmichaux/JavaScript-Minifier-1.05/lib/JavaScript/Minifier.pm) Perl Script to compress Javascript Code.
+* [AppCache FileCollect] a Perl Script for collecting all files for the AppCache manifest for Offline use of WebApplication (is part of the `DisApp` repository).
+* [Git GUI](https://git-scm.com/downloads/guis) to sync to GitHub, choose your preferred Graphic User Interface for GIT.

 ## Acknowledgements ##
 * [JQuery Mobile](http://themeroller.jquerymobile.com) used for GUI Development, for sharing a multipurpose HTML5 environment to handle the GUI in Apps.